 It’s Female Founder Friday, where each week a female founder and her product/company is spotlighted.
 Why?
 Because women entrepreneurs do amazing things everyday, and traditional media doesn’t always cover them.
 I want aspiring female founders to be able to read stories about other successful women in business and be inspired and encouraged to start their own companies!

 Let me introduce Margie Benford, the Director of Merchandising and Design at Betabrand.
 Betabrand is a crowdfunding platform, similar to Kickstarter, that allows user to crowdsource clothing ideas and prototypes into real garments.
 Since the platform was launched, Betabrand has funded almost 100 garments, including ‘Dress Pant Yoga Pants’ (comfortable pants designed to look like formal trousers).
 Margie is the inventor of maternity yoga pant dress pants.
-I wish they had been around when I was a pregnant female founder!
+I wish they had been around when I was a pregnant female founder and wanting to get into the restorative teacher training dream of doing yoga on the side for my mental and physical health, and to help others.

 Below are Margie’s answers to some of my questions.
 Learn from her inspiration, challenges, and advice ladies!